tvst/htbuilder/README.md

 ## Programmatically add children

-You can also pass a list to specify multiple children, which means you can simply use `map()` and list comprehensions for great awesome:
+You can also pass any iterable to specify multiple children, which means you can simply use things like list comprehensions for great awesome:

 ```py
 from htbuild import div, ul, li, img